 - Name.
 The name of the storage device. - Protocol.
 For XenServer, choose either NFS, iSCSI, or PreSetup.
 For KVM, choose NFS or SharedMountPoint.
 For vSphere choose either VMFS (iSCSI or FiberChannel) or NFS.
+For Hyper-V, choose CIFS.
 The remaining fields in the screen vary depending on what you choose here.